jwatt-arma/CRM/README.md

 ## Overview:

-Crew Resource Management in Arma 3 mod dedicated to improving the experience of operating multi-crew aircraft.
+Crew Resource Management is an Arma 3 mod dedicated to improving the experience of operating multi-crew aircraft.
 This mod supports the following features:
 - Improved control handoff
 - Autopilot
 - Waypoint management